Arkansas River at Johnson Village Colorado

 If the upper Arkansas is high, muddy, or too busy, pivot to the Arkansas River Tailwater below Pueblo for a more controlled release-based day or to the South Platte when you want clearer technical trout water.

-Salida town corridor
+Salida town area

 Useful for services, public-river planning, and checking the Salida-area gauge before choosing a reach.